IlMusu/IlMusuEnchantmentsMod/README.md

 1. Chestplate Item

 ## METEORITY ENCHANTMENT (III)
-The <b>Meteority Enchantment</b> increases the maximim flyight speed of the elytra applied when using a firework.
-Notice that after the effect of the firework is expired, the maximum speed is reset to normal.
+The <b>Meteority Enchantment</b> increases the maximim flyight speed of the elytra applied when using a firework: the spees increases with the level of the enchantment and notice that after the effect of the firework is expired, the maximum speed is reset to normal.

 <details>
 <summary><b>Details here</b></summary>